-The CESM Bulletin Board is a moderated forum for rapid exchange of information, ideas, and topics of interest relating to all components of the CESM.
+The CESM Bulletin Board is a moderated forum for rapid exchange of information, ideas, and topics of interest relating to the various versions of CAM.
 This includes sharing software tools, datasets, programming tips and examples, as well as discussions of questions, problems and workarounds.
-The primary motivation for the establishment of this forum is to facilitate and encourage communication between the users of the CESM around the world.
-This bulletin board will also be used to distribute announcements related to CESM.
+The primary motivation for the establishment of this forum is to facilitate and encourage communication between the users of the CAM around the world.
+This bulletin board will also be used to distribute announcements related to CAM.